Alliance Laundry Systems

-Alliance Laundry Systems LLC is a provider of commercial laundry systems.
-The company designs, manufactures, and markets a line of commercial laundry equipment under various brands in over 100 countries.
-Among the company’s products are washers, drying tumblers and ironers for the coin laundry, multi-housing laundries, institutional laundries and laundries for consumer residences.
+Alliance Laundry Systems LLC is an American provider of commercial laundry systems.
+The company designs, manufactures, and markets a line of commercial and industrial laundry equipment under various brands in over 100 countries.
+Among the company's products are washers, drying tumblers and ironers for the coin laundry, multi-housing laundries, institutional laundries and laundries for consumer residences.
 Alliance Laundry Systems manufactures products under the brands Speed Queen, Primus, Huebsch, IPSO, and UniMac.
 The company was founded in 1998 and is based in Ripon, Wisconsin.
-However, Alliance claims the precursor's founding date as the beginning for the company.
+However, Alliance claims Speed Queen's founding date of 1908 as the beginning for the company.

 History

 Background

 The company's precursor Barlow & Seelig Manufacturing was established in 1908 and later introduced a hand-operated washer to the marketplace.
 The Speed Queen brand was created in 1928 with the introduction of stainless steel wash tubs in 1939 and automatic washers and dryers in 1952.
 Eventually Barlow & Seelig was renamed Speed Queen Company, and was later purchased by McGraw-Edison.
 In 1979, McGraw-Edison sold its appliance division to Raytheon Company.